brettybop/alpaca-trading-performance-dashboard/README.md

 ### **01 – Performance Overview**

-This page provides the executive summary of the strategy.
+This page provides the executive summary of the strategy via cards:

 Key metrics include:
 - Win Rate